Siddhanthkalkonde/IOT-based-Attendnace-System-/README.md

 ## 📱 RemoteXY Mobile App Configuration

 ### 1. Download RemoteXY App
-- use the zip file provided for gui configuration , and the code provided
+- use the zip file provided for gui configuration , and the code provided , **Note**: Since Gui is pre-configured , no need to edit or make new gui , just connect app to to your esp
 - **Android**: [Google Play Store](https://play.google.com/store/apps/details?id=com.smartprojects.remotexy)
 - **iOS**: [App Store](https://apps.apple.com/app/remotexy/id1012876026)
 - **How to Connect to GUI** - open app > go to add icon or '+' icon > select wifi Access Point > search for "Volta Attendnace" or any such AP

 ### 2. Connect to ESP32
 1. Power on your ESP32 device